riccardogiorato/pocketbotanist/docs/README.md

 The simple command was: `floyd run --cpu --env tensorflow 'python file.py'`

-I trained two different models using a script from the TensorFlow Team:
+I trained two different models using [this script](https://github.com/Giorat/pocketbotanist/blob/master/transfer_learning/retrain.py) from the TensorFlow Team modified by myself to run on Floydhub:

 - [Inception V3](https://arxiv.org/abs/1512.00567), one of the most famous model built in the last few years
-- [MobileNetV2](https://arxiv.org/abs/1801.04381), one of the new ones, focused on quick computations to run on mobile devices with a small footprint of the model (10 MB against 100 MB or more, such as Inception 80 MB, 8 times more )
+- [MobileNetV2](https://arxiv.org/abs/1801.04381), one of the new ones, focused on quick computations to run on mobile devices with a small footprint of the model (10 MB against 100 MB or more, such as Inception 80 MB, 8 times more ).

+It also added a softmax and fully-connected layer to the model to test and train the new classes.

 The setting for the transfer-learning training were: